100+ Sinking Funds Categories to Help You Master Budgeting

 Making–and sticking to–a budget is one of the keys to good financial health.
 Including sinking funds categories in your budget can make it easier to save for future expenses.

-A sinking fund is money that you save toward a specific purpose.
-For example, you might save money toward a vacation, a new baby or home improvements.
+A sinking fund holds money that you save toward a specific purpose.
+For example, you might save money toward a vacation, a new baby, or home improvements.

 Making a budget that includes sinking funds categories can be an efficient way to plan future spending.
 Today, we’ll take a look at the top sinking fund categories you can include in your budget, along with a few sinking funds examples to help you better understand how they work.